enterpriseDomain/ClassMaker/README.md

 ClasSupplier
 ===========

-ClasSupplier is a Java library for creating the code that is available to invoke in-place, achieving this behavour through the actual generation and loading (synchroniously only, for a while) of native Java code.
+ClasSupplier is a Java library for creating the code that is available to invoke in-place, achieving this behavour through the actual generation and loading of Java code.

 Usage example: